Best Instant Pot Baked Beans – Dry or Canned

 • Cook the bacon: First, we start by roasting the bacon with a little brown sugar and maple syrup.
 Cook it at 400 F degrees using a rimmed baking sheet.
 After that, cool it and chop it.

 • Pressure cook the dry beans: Next, add the dry beans, seasoning, and liquid to the pressure cooker.
-Close the lid, seal the valve and cook on high pressure for 25 minutes.
+Close the lid, seal the valve, and cook on high pressure for 25 minutes.

 • Natural Pressure Release: Once done cooking, do a 20-minute natural release, and after that release manually the remaining pressure by opening the valve.

-• Rinse: Afterward, remove the beans from the pot, rinse and drain them, discard the liquid from the pot.
+• Rinse: Afterward, remove the beans from the pot, rinse and drain them, and discard the liquid from the pot.
 Add the beans back to the bottom of the pot.

 • Pressure cook again: Lock the lid and close the pressure valve.
 Cook the mixture on high pressure for 10 minutes, followed by a 10-minute natural release.

-• Quick pressure release: Quick release the remaining pressure and carefully open the lid.
+• Quick pressure release: Quick-release the remaining pressure and carefully open the lid.

 • Add bacon: Finally, stir in the chopped bacon.